 - Additional review of research data and results or delaying publication

-The RIO shall, at any time during a research misconduct proceeding, notify ORI or NSF OIG as applicable immediately if he/she has reason to believe that any of the following conditions exist:
+The RIO shall, at any time during a research misconduct proceeding, notify ORI or NSF OIG or DOD as applicable immediately if he/she has reason to believe that any of the following conditions exist: